-The intention behind establishing the medal was to reward outstanding service to the university by individuals who have made a valuable contribution to its life and work that is not directly academic in nature.
-It is not confined to any particular group of people but is open to any individual who has supported the university and promoted its strategies and development in a significant and dedicated way.
+The Medal rewards outstanding service to the University by individuals who have made a valuable contribution to its life and work that is not directly academic in nature.
+It is open to any individual who has supported the University and promoted its strategies and development in a significant and dedicated way.

-The award is made by the Chancellor at a meeting of Court.
+The award is made by the Chancellor at the University's summer awards ceremonies.

 Nominations will be considered by the Honorary Degrees Committee, which will make a recommendation to Senate.